Top Tech Tidbits for Thursday, July 6, 2023 - Volume 918

 ➜ Subscription Information

-Founded in 2004, Top Tech Tidbits is a leading Adaptive Technology publication that reaches over 10,000 assistive technology professionals, educators and enthusiasts each week.
-Sign up here.
-Review the archive here.
-Adaptive Technology refers to items that are specifically designed for people with disabilities.
-Adaptive Technology is a subset of Assistive Technology.
-Adaptive Technology often refers specifically to electronic and information technology access.
+Founded in 2004, Top Tech Tidbits is the world's leading not-for-profit access technology publication that reaches over 13,000 blind, low vision, deaf, hard of hearing, deafblind, neurodivergent and/or disabled professionals, educators and enthusiasts, all over the world, each week.
+Subscribe here.
+Review the most recent issues here.
+Access Technology broadly encompasses technologies that enable access to information and communication systems for persons with disabilities.
+Adaptive Technology is a subset of Access Technology designed to assist individuals in performing tasks that might otherwise be challenging due to their particular disabilities.
+Assistive Technology includes any device, software, or equipment that helps people work around their challenges.
 Top Tech Tidbits is a Mind Vault Solutions, Ltd. Publication.
 Publisher: Aaron Di Blasi.
 Contributing Editors: John Hanlin, Jenna Lang, Stephen (Alex) Marositz, Ben Moxey, and David Woodbridge.
 Top Tech Tidbits is a sponsor and reader supported publication.

 Do you, a friend, or colleague wish to receive the Top Tech Tidbits Newsletter?
 If so, please use or pass along our CAPTCHA-free sign-up link, which is: https://toptechtidbits.com/subscribe.
 You can also subscribe to receive the Top Tech Tidbits Newsletter on the Top Tech Tidbits Website at: https://www.toptechtidbits.com.
 Either of these methods will provide you with an accessibly friendly and secure medium through which you can subscribe to our mailing list.
 Just enter your email address, click send, and begin receiving the Top Tech Tidbits Newsletter.
 It's that easy.